-Notify your current bank about your relocation and inform them of your travel itinerary and the duration of your trip.
-You can also consult a financial advisor who will help you set up your account according to your personal needs based on travel time frame and budget.
+Notify your current bank about your relocation, and inform them of your travel itinerary and the duration of your trip.
+You can also consult a financial advisor who will help you set up your account according to your personal needs based on the travel time frame and budget.

 As far as credit cards are concerned:

-- Check if the countries you plan to visit will accept your current credit cards you already own.
-If they don’t accept your current credit card/s it is important to sign-up for a new credit card that will support your travel needs.
+- Check if the countries you plan to visit will accept the current credit cards you already own.
+If they don’t accept your current credit card/s, it is important to sign-up for a new credit card that will support your travel needs.

 - Beware of foreign processing fees with your current credit cards.
-Foreign processing fees can go up to 3% and they can add up quickly, so consider withdrawing a substantial amount of cash for your travel so you have money ready and can avoid ATM fees in other countries.
-Alternatively, you can also obtain a new credit card that doesn’t have extra foreign transaction fees.
+Foreign processing fees can go up to 3%, and they can add up, so consider withdrawing a substantial amount of cash for your travel so you have money ready and can avoid ATM fees in other countries.
+You can also obtain a new credit card that doesn’t have extra foreign transaction fees.

 If you’re interested in looking into other credit card options, this article lists a few options for cards that require no foreign transaction fee.